-Pain and suffering is a form of damages awarded to a victim who has undergone physical and mental trauma as a direct result of an injury.
+Pain and suffering is a form of damages awarded to a victim who has undergone physical and mental trauma as a direct result of an injury, such as the consequences of damage to the spinal cord.
 This can manifest itself as bodily aches or pains, mental anguish, feelings of loss, fear, depression, and anger, as well as trouble sleeping.
 It is important to understand that pain and suffering is not limited to the past or present, but also reflects the effects of future emotional trauma or physical limitations.

 Economic vs. Non-Economic Damages

 Damages can be economic or non-economic.
 Economic damages are rather straightforward, and are recognized as out-of-pocket expenses incurred as a result of the accident.
 These may include loss of income and medical costs.
 Non-economic damages are not as easily quantifiable due to their subjectivity.
 They can involve compensation for non-monetary losses such as insomnia, depression, anxiety, and other forms of emotional distress.